Harnessing Geometric Constraints from Emotion Labels to improve Face Verification: Examined Embedding Methods

 \subsection{Pairwise Distance Minimization}

-As a simple way of organizing the embeddings according to their auxiliary labels, we designed the Pairwise Distance Minimization (PDM) Loss to encourage all examples within each one-shot class that has the same auxiliary label to be close together.
+The first method we explored for enforcing more geometric structure on the embedding space using the auxiliary labels is the Pairwise Distance Minimization (PDM) Loss.
+It encourages all examples within each one-shot class that has the same auxiliary label to be close together.
 In this way, the PDM encourages the formation of ``mini-clusters'' within each one-shot cluster.
 One can thus view this loss function as a form of hierarchical clustering.
 Figure \ref{fig:constraints} illustrates this idea.
-Given two examples: $x_a$ and $x_b$ such that $c(x_a)=c(x_b)$ and $e(x_a)=e(x_b)$, the PDM loss is computed for each pair as
+Given two examples: $x_a$ and $x_b$ such that $c(x_a)=c(x_b)$ and $e(x_a)=e(x_b)$, the PDM loss is computed for each pair:

-In contrast to multi-task learning (MTL) (see Section \ref{sec:MTL}) that defines implicit relationships between embedding function and the auxiliary labels, PDM defines an explicit relationship between the embedding representation and the auxiliary labels by imposing constraints on the loss function.
+We note that in contrast to multi-task learning (MTL) (see Section \ref{sec:MTL}) that defines \emph{implicit} relationships between embedding function and the emotion labels, PDM defines an \emph{explicit} relationship between the embedding representation and the auxiliary labels by imposing constraints on the loss function.
 Such explicit constraints may provide a better embedding space for one-shot learning compared to MTL.